Idaho Escheat & Unclaimed Property Laws

 Key Idaho Unclaimed Property Reporting Deadlines

 Idaho has a fall deadline for annual reporting and remittance.
 Holders of unclaimed property, must report and remit by November 1.
-Requests for early reporting must be in writing and must include the reason for reporting early.
-As of 2018, Idaho requires electronic reporting.
-Negative reports, which are required, must also be filed electronically.
+Requests for early reporting must be in writing.
+Idaho requires electronic reporting.
+Negative reports are only required for businesses domiciled or incorporated in Idaho.

 All holders have an obligation to report abandoned or unclaimed property to the state in order to maintain compliance with Idaho’s unclaimed property laws and regulations.